 If your body reacts to these allergens, your probiotic may actually be contributing to your digestive issues.

 #4 Your Probiotic May Not Contain a Mix of Strains

 While there are products out there that only contain one bacteria strain, if you are looking to support your health on different levels with a probiotic supplement, you may benefit from a capsule that includes different types of bacteria.

 This is because not all probiotics work the same.
-A combo of strains has been shown to help ease constipation, while Lactobacillus, Streptococcus, and Bifidobacterium strains have been shown to help with bloating in those with IBS.
+A combo of strains has been shown to help ease occasional constipation, while Lactobacillus, Streptococcus, and Bifidobacterium strains have been shown to help with occasional bloating. *